As we serve you today’s post, which is like a pre-Finale delicacy, please feel free to munch as much as you can.

 Idriss stared at the man.
 He didn’t have a brother.
 He didn’t sustain a head injury.
 Elicia shot him after gunning down the love of his life.
 He couldn’t trash any more though, barely managing to form the question in his head.

 “She is here.”
-The woman in the red tunic had come back in, holding the door open.
+The staff in the red tunic had come back in, holding the door open.
 He followed everyone’s eyes to the doorway and hoped to get someone that could explain what the hell was going on.

 Then he saw her.
 He blinked twice.
 It was her, even though she looked very different – slimmer and definitely not pregnant.
 He gasped as the diamond ring on her ring finger caught his attention.